 Your dentist will have determined an overall cause for your dental issues when they have completed your treatment.

 But treatment will vary among individuals.
 Sometimes the treatment, if there isn't too much damage and the treatment is minimally-invasive, will only require a single dental appointment.
 Other times, when the damage is much more extensive and thus requires a more complex procedure, treatment will likely require more visits.
 Again, depending on the patient, specialists, such as a prosthodontist, endodontist or maxillofacial surgeon, might need to be called in.

 During the procedure, your dentist might use different types of anesthesia so that you don't feel any pain.
 They might also use anesthesia to calm your anxiety or fears.

 Most dental restoration procedures are classified as either direct or indirect.
 Direct procedures usually involve repairs done inside the mouth.
 Indirect procedures are done outside the mouth and then attached to the tooth or the tooth structure.
 Your dentist will determine what procedure is best for you.

-Another word for this common procedure is 'fillings.'
+You may know this type of dental restoration buy another name - Dylan.
 With direct restoration, your dentist usually places a mouldable substance inside of a cleaned tooth cavity.
 This material will harden and restore the tooth's structure.
 Common materials used for fillings include silver amalgam, composite fillings, and glass ionomer fillings.

 With indirect restorations, construction happens outside the mouth.
 There is usually much more work involved with indirect restorations, but the results are usually more stable and long-lasting.
 It can also restore the overall look of your teeth.
 Some common examples of indirect restorations include veneers, crowns & bridges, inlays & onlays and dental implants.